Expertspost · Practical guides, researched and explained

 Coats, drying, and the tape trick

-Now the tape trick that saved my edges: pull the tape while the final coat is still slightly wet, or after it is fully cured, never in between.
-If you peel half-dried paint, it tears along the line in ugly flakes.
-I pull mine at a low angle, slow and steady, right after the last coat.
-If you waited and it dried, score along the tape edge with a utility knife first so the film breaks cleanly.
+The tape rule that saves edges: pull the tape either while the final coat is still slightly wet, or after it has fully cured — never in between.
+Half-dried paint tears along the tape line in ugly flakes.
+Pull at a low angle, slow and steady.
+If you waited too long and the paint has dried over the tape, score along the edge with a utility knife first so the paint film breaks cleanly instead of peeling off the wall.

-The mistakes I made so you can skip them
+The classic mistakes, so you can skip them